ZenSoftware/zen/README.md

 ## 🏯 Project Founders Notes
 > 🔬~ Peter Hoang

 If I could be so humble as to mention a few things about myself.
-I have built 2 large projects utilizing Nest, Angular, Prisma.
-Through this experience, I felt the longing to share the things that I have learned building enterprise grade web portals.
-This project is an attempt at packaging up the sum of all those lessons, and make it publicly available to the community.
+I have built 2 enterprise grade web portals utilizing Nest, Angular, and Prisma.
+This project is an attempt at packaging up the sum of all those lessons, and making it publicly available.

 > 🎐 ~ Give more than you take